dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 The payload can vary in size, but bla bla bla.

 `
-It is not possible to access to the real data due to confidentiality, but the avarage payload size pr. entry. is available.
+It is not possible to access to the real data due to confidentiality, but the average payload size pr. entry. is available.
 The system needs to handle 150 mil ipv4 ranges and 35 mil ipv6 ranges with a payload of 256 bytes.`

 ### Assumptions